The fastest growing segment of fixed income

 Higher quality investment universe composition

-Going forward, we anticipate the overall credit quality of emerging market corporates will continue to improve.
-We believe the elevated defaults in the last couple of years caused by the Chinese real estate and Russian-Ukraine conflict are largely behind us as these defaulted bonds exit the universe.
+Going forward, we anticipate the overall credit quality of EM corporates will continue to improve.
+We believe the elevated defaults in the last cou ple of years caused by the Chinese real estate and Russian-Ukraine conflict are largely behind us as these defaulted bonds exit the universe.
 New issuances have been heavily skewed towards higher rated bonds and higher quality segments, supporting the composition of the investment universe tracked by widely used indices such as JP Morgan CEMBI Broad Diversified index.

 Capturing favorable sectoral trends

-Coming back to solid corporate fundamentals, there are certain sectors we particularly like as a result of their operating and financing models.
+Coming back to solid corporate fundamentals, there are certain sectors we particularly like as a result of their positive growth outlook, relevance to prominent global themes and operating and financing models.
 One example is infrastructure.
 In emerging market countries we still see the need for large infrastructure spending, ranging from growing renewable generation and grid expansion to building the necessary infrastructure to support growth in commodity trades.
 We see unique opportunities to gain exposure to project finance type structures that offer strong creditor protection features while benefiting from stable cash flow generation and strong asset quality.

 Favorable technical tailwind

-One interesting trend we have seen for the past couple of years is strong interest in emerging market hard currency corporates from global and crossover investors, combined with negative debt issuance from the asset class.
-As a result, we are seeing heavier demands for the asset class but more limited supply from issuers, i.e. more investors seeking fewer bonds.
-This partially explains the yield pick-ups of EM over DM corporates, and while they remain positive and we feel are worth seeking, yield pick-ups are at the tighter end of their historical range.
-We think strong demand from this wider investor base will persist as a result of overall compelling yield levels, improving quality of the asset class and providing significant diversification benefits.
-For institutional insurance investors, the investment grade segment may be particularly attractive as a core allocation, whereas the high yield segment can offer more dynamic opportunities to capture both positive bottom up credit stories and sovereign structural reform trends.
+One interesting trend we have seen for the past couple of years is strong interest in emerging market hard currency corporates from global and crossover investors.
+For example, the widely used ICE BofA Global High Yield index now has 18% of its index weight to EM, compared to only 8% in 2004.6 In addition to the index weight increase, the EM segment of this global index has also outperformed significantly its US and European segments by more than 400 basis points year to date.6 Therefore, there is a strong argument that EM is a segment that global investors can no longer afford to ignore or underweight.
+Consequently, we are seeing heavier demand for the EM asset class.
+Combined with more recent limited supply from issuers, i.e. more investors seeking fewer bonds, we see that the yield pick-ups of EM over DM corporates, while they remain positive and we feel are worth seeking, are at the tighter end of their historical range.
+We think strong demand for EM corporates from this wider investor base will persist as a result of overall compelling yield levels, improving quality of the asset class and the significant diversification benefits.
+For institutional insurance investors, the investment grade segment may be particularly attractive as a core allocation, whereas the high yield segment can offer more dynamic opportunities to capture both positive bottom-up credit stories and sovereign structural reform trends.

 At MacKay Shields, our deep experience in delivering sharp, integrated emerging market sovereign and corporate research, combined with our strong expertise in global fixed income and credit, enables us to identify both standalone emerging market and crossover global opportunities and deliver tailor made solutions to institutional investors.